S7aru/Motor-TPL-GLM-Pricing-Model/README.md

 Several practical challenges were identified during the analysis:

 - Original policy identifiers were not always unique due to mid-term endorsements.
-- The dataset was aggregated on a calendar-year basis, requiring assumptions to approximate a policy-year pricing framework.
+- The dataset was aggregated on a calendar-year basis, not a on a policy year basis.
 - Accident and payment dates were unavailable, limiting traditional reserving and trending analyses.
 - Claims were recorded as transactions rather than individual claims, with no unique claim identifiers available, preventing reliable frequency modelling.
 - Negative claim amounts were present due to recoveries (e.g., salvage and subrogation).